Krasny Bor 1937 – 1938

 The inhabitants of Derevyannoe village have always known about the executions which had taken place somewhere in the woods.
 Only in 1997 after searching for many years the inhabitants of the village, father and son Ivan and Sergey Chugunkovs managed to find the depressions in the soil characteristic of the places of mass burials.

 Juri Dmitriev headed excavations, which began in October 1997.
 The excavations added some details to the events that had taken place.
 First of all, empty bottles of vodka, which the NKVD officials had drunk after and, perhaps, during the executions, were found.
 In the pits the bodies of the executed convicts lay in stacks.
 All the skulls had a typical hole on the occiput, some of them had even two holes.

 October 31, 1998 the Memorial Cemetery "Krasny Bor" was opened.

-October 30, 2006 the monument of the Juri Dmitriev was unveiled.
-On plates - the citation from the Gospel "Blessed are those who mourn, for they shall be comforted" (Matt.5:4) by Russian, Karelian, Finnish and Vepsian languages.
+October 30, 2006 the monument designed by Juri Dmitriev was unveiled.
+On plates – the citation from the Gospel "Blessed are those who mourn, for they shall be comforted" (Matt.5:4) by Russian, Karelian, Finnish and Vepsian languages.
 The monument is built using money collected by relatives of people buried here.